Gifts of Securities

-For electronic transfer of stock and bonds, instruct your broker to transfer your shares directly to Aid to the Church in Need’s brokerage account.
+For electronic transfer of stock and bonds, you can instruct your broker to transfer your shares directly to Aid to the Church in Need’s brokerage account.
 For more information, please email us directly at: firstname.lastname@example.org.

 Your gift to Aid to the Church in Need is tax-deductible to the extent allowed by law.
 Aid to the Church in Need is a nonprofit 501(c)3 organization.

 Use Your Traditional IRA to Make Your Charitable Gifts